-- It is spread by poor hand washing after going to the bathroom or changing a diaper, and then preparing food.
+- It is spread by poor or no hand washing after going to the bathroom or changing a diaper, and then preparing food.

 You can do a number of things to keep your child safe from infections.
-One is to keep your child up-to-date with routine shots to prevent both common and serious infections.
+One is to keep your child up-to-date with routine vaccines ( immunizations ) to prevent both common and serious infections:

-- To see the current recommendations, visit the Centers for Disease Control and Prevention (CDC) website.
-At every doctor visit, ask about the next recommended vaccinations.
+- To see the current recommendations, visit the Centers for Disease Control and Prevention (CDC) website -- www.cdc.gov/vaccines .
+At every doctor visit, ask about the next recommended vaccines.